HoneyHoneyTeam/ESP32-Marauder-Pocket-Unit-GPS-Slim-Jim/README.md

 We get this question quite often.
 <br/>

+**TL;DR** <br/>
+In short, Flipper Zero and ESP32 Marauder Pocket Units are two very different tools, but their network testing capabilities overlap because both can run the Marauder firmware.
+If you're heavily involved in network testing, the Marauder is the way to go.
+Otherwise, Flipper Zero would be a better investment.

+**Non-TL;DR**<br/>
 Flipper Zero is the jack of all trades but master of none.
 What’s fascinating about Flipper is how it combines so many functions into such a compact form factor, including SubGHz, RFID, NFC, infrared, iButton, and, most importantly, the endless possibilities for extensions/boards/modules via GPIO.

 Flipper itself doesn’t support Wi-Fi out of the box.
 However, it can extend its network testing capabilities by using extension boards via GPIO.
 There are quite a few Wi-Fi boards available for this purpose, including [ours](https://github.com/HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen).
 At a fundamental level, most of these boards work in a very similar way.
 Additionally, most of the Wi-Fi boards run the Marauder firmware, which enhances their capabilities for Wi-Fi pen-testing.

 As for the ESP32 Marauder Pocket Units, they are primarily focused on Wi-Fi pen-testing via Marauder firmware, just like the Wi-Fi boards for Flipper Zero.
 However, with a 2.8-inch screen, the Marauder Pocket Unit provides much more real-time information compared to the small screen on Flipper Zero.
 Plus, the Marauder Pocket Unit comes with GPS, a larger battery, Bluetooth, and more—features that Flipper lacks.
 As a result, it can offer up to 15% more functionality than Flipper Zero in this area.

-In short, Flipper Zero and ESP32 Marauder Pocket Units are two very different tools, but their network testing capabilities overlap because both can run the Marauder firmware.
-If you're heavily involved in network testing, the Marauder is the way to go.
-Otherwise, Flipper Zero would be a better investment.

 </details>